reflectoring/reflectoring.github.io/_posts/2021-06-26-complete-guide-to-cors.md

 A more elaborate explanation of - the Web Origin Concept, is available in [RFC 6454](https://tools.ietf.org/html/rfc6454).

-### Main Participants of a CORS flow
+### Origin Server and Cross-Origin Server
-The diagram here shows the main participants of a CORS flow:
+"Origin server" and "Cross-Origin server" are not CORS terms.
+But we will be using these terms for referring to the server that is hosting the source application and server to which the browser will send the CORS request.
+This diagram shows the main participants of a CORS flow:

 ![cors terms](/assets/img/posts/cors/CORS-terms.png)